-All leave activity must be properly reported to the school by the last day of the work year.
+All leave activity must be properly reported to the school/department supervisor.

 305 CIVIC LEAVE

 A member may be granted, at the discretion of the Superintendent, paid leave for civic and professional duties at the national, state, and local level.
 Civic and professional duties shall be defined as being appointed to a committee, commission, or board established by the President, Congress, Governor, State Legislature, Municipality, Board, District, or national, international or local non-profit organization or serving in an elective office for a professional education association, excluding unions.